openscope/openscope/documentation/airport-format.md

     "speed": 3  // the speed, in knots, of the wind
   },
   "fixes": {
-    "FIXNAME", [0, 0] // the position, in km, of the fix },
+    "FIXNAME", ["lat", "lon"] // the position, in GPS coordinates, of the fix },
   "runways": [
     {
-      "name":        ["36", "18"],     // the name of each end of the runway "name_offset": [[0, 0], [0, 0]], // the offset, in km, of the runway text when drawn on the map "position":    ["lat", "lon"],   // the position of the center of the runway "end":         [                 // the ends of the runway ["lat", "lon"],
+      "name":        ["36", "18"],     // the name of each end of the runway "name_offset": [[0, 0], [0, 0]], // the offset, in km, of the runway text when drawn on the map "end":         [                 // the ends of the runway ["lat", "lon"],
                        ["lat", "lon"]
                      ],
-      "angle":       0,                // the heading of the first end of the runway ("36" in this case) "length":      3,                // the length of the runway, in km "delay":       [2, 2],           // the number of seconds it takes to taxi to the end of the runway "lateral_separation": 3000,      // Distance in feet that another aircraft can come while on parallel approach paths, a violation will occur at 85% of this value
+      "delay":       [2, 2],           // the number of seconds it takes to taxi to the end of the runway "sepFromAdjacent": [2.5, 2.5],   // Distance in nautical miles that another aircraft can come while on parallel approach paths, a violation will occur at 85% of this value
       "ils":         [true, false]     // not used yet; indicates whether or not that end of the runway has ILS }
   ],